TobiasErbacher/adv_topics_nlp/README.md

    - Used Whoosh

 ## Training and Evaluation
-This part was done by Jonathan Bella and Jonas Knupp.
+This part was done by Jonatan Bella and Jonas Knupp.

 The fine-tuning of the Llama 3.2 1B and Llama 3.2 3B models on the medical flashcards dataset is implemented in this section.
 Furthermore, the non-fine-tuned Llama 3.2 1B and Llama 3.2 3B models and the fine-tuned models are evaluated on the USMLE dataset.